A practical guide to Zendesk sentiment analysis

 Zendesk has a built-in feature for this called "Intelligent Triage," which is part of their Zendesk AI suite.
 The goal is to automatically predict a customer's intent, sentiment, and language the moment a ticket lands in your queue.

 According to Zendesk's own documentation, Intelligent Triage works by adding new custom fields to your tickets for "Intent," "Sentiment," and "Language."
-It also slaps on corresponding tags, like "sentiment__negative".
+It also adds corresponding tags, like "sentiment__negative".
 You can then use these tags to build custom views, triggers, and automations to get tickets to the right person, faster.

 Key features and configuration